This page may contain affiliate links, for which I could earn a small commission. You can review my full disclosure here.

 Read why I think expats make the best tourists

-Attend the Beltane Fire Festival
+Attend the Beltane Fire Festival in Edinburgh

 Yes, it’s still called the Kingdom of Fife.
 A reminder of the grip the past still holds on the present here in Scotland.